Crystal Palace F.C. (1861): Formation

+In 1854, Queen Victoria opened the new Crystal Palace Exhibition building in South London near to Sydenham Hill.
+The building had gained fame in 1851 when it housed the Great Exhibition in Hyde Park, London.
+The Crystal Palace Park, which surrounded the site of the exhibition building, officially opened in 1856, and incorporated various sports facilities including a cricket ground.
+The first Crystal Palace football club was formed here in 1861.
+Many of its original players were members of Crystal Palace Cricket Club founded in 1857.

 Grounds

-The club initially played in Crystal Palace Park using the cricket field.
+The football club initially played in Crystal Palace Park using the cricket field.
 The first game recorded as being played at the Crystal Palace was on 5 April 1862 against Forest Football Club (who later became Wanderers F.C.).
-For the 1864–65 and 1865–66 seasons, the club moved and played on a field behind the Crooked Billet pub in Penge.
+For the 1864–65 and 1865–66 seasons, the club moved and played on a field behind the Crooked Billet, Penge.
 In 1866–67 they were homeless, and only three games can be found recorded in the sporting press.
-A match report from December 1867 states that the club “last year appeared likely to become extinct, in consequence of the loss of their ground at Penge and the seeming impossibility of obtaining another to suit them.”
-The same report states that the club would make “a fresh start… on part of the Crystal Palace Park Cricket Ground.”
+A match report from December 1867 states that the club "last year appeared likely to become extinct, in consequence of the loss of their ground at Penge and the seeming impossibility of obtaining another to suit them."
+The same report states that the club would make "a fresh start… on part of the Crystal Palace Park Cricket Ground."
 The final game played at the Crystal Palace was against Reigate Priory F.C. on 9 January 1875.
 All the games for the remainder of the season and in 1875–76 were played away from home.

 Players

-The Football Annuals between 1868 and 1875 record the club having between 60 and 70 members.
-The players were typically wealthy upper-middle-class businessmen and had the leisure time to participate in sport.
+The Football Annuals between 1868 and 1875 record the club as having between 60 and 70 members.
+The players were typically wealthy upper-middle-class businessmen who had the leisure time to participate in sport.

 Douglas Allport played for the club over fourteen seasons and in that time acted as club captain, treasurer, secretary and FA representative.
-Walter Cutbill (1843-1915) and Arthur Cutbill (1847-1929) were prominent members and both former pupils at Forest School, which was a leading school in the early development of the game.
+Walter Cutbill (1843–1915) and Arthur Cutbill (1847–1929) were prominent members and both former pupils at Forest School, which was a leading school in the early development of the game.

-Walter Dorling (1855-1925) the stepbrother of Isabella Beeton, the famous Mrs Beeton, played for the club between 1872 and 1875.
-Another player, Penge-born George Rutland Barrington Fleet (1853-1922), stage name Rutland Barrington, was later to gain fame as a star of Gilbert and Sullivan productions.
-Francis Luscombe (1849-1926), who captained England at rugby, played at least five times for the club between 1869 and 1871.
+Walter Dorling (1855–1925), the stepbrother of Isabella Beeton, played for the club between 1872 and 1875.
+Another player, Penge-born George Rutland Barrington Fleet (1853–1922), stage name Rutland Barrington, was later to gain fame as a star of Gilbert and Sullivan productions.
+Francis Luscombe (1849–1926), who captained England at rugby, played for the club between 1869 and 1871.

-Committee member and goalkeeper, Croydon-born wine merchant James Turner (1839-1922) became the first proper treasurer of the Football Association after its formation, and numerous Palace players were influential committee-members of the FA during its formative decade.
+Committee member and goalkeeper, Croydon-born wine merchant James Turner (1839–1922) became the second treasurer of the Football Association after its formation, and various Palace players were influential committee-members of the FA during its formative decade.

 When international football commenced in 1870 and 1872, players from Crystal Palace featured in both the ‘unofficial’ and the official versions of the first-ever international games.

 Four players appeared for the England national team in the full internationals against Scotland between 1872 and 1876: